 Many thanks to:

-♥ All Camels: who allowed Joyce to observe
+♥ All Camels: who always allow me to observe them

-♥ De Muzayna Bedouin, especially the elderly for their knowledge
+♥ The Muzayna Bedouin, especially the elderly for their knowledge

 ♥ Veterinarian Mohammed Abdelhay Elsayed

 There is of course much more Camel Knowledge that I would love to share with you!
 Feel free to e-mail me, or even better: come and discover the Camel on a nomadic camel trek with me via DesertJoy!